 The canal was constructed with broad locks to accommodate the traditional Mersey "flats" or sailing barges that already plied the Mersey.
 Because these had masts for their sails, all of the bridges on the canal were built as swing bridges.
 Later, when the railways were built, they also had to install swing bridges to cross the canal, with the exception of George Stephenson's Manchester to Liverpool railway - the world's first passenger railway - which crossed the canal by way of the Sankey Viaduct near Earlestown.
 The arches were 70 feet high, giving plenty of headroom for the boats' masts.

-The Old Double Lock was built to take the canal up to a level where a number of collieries around Parr and Haydock could be served.
+The Old Double Lock was built to take the canal up to a level where further collieries around Parr and Haydock and beyond could be served, with tram roads bringing coal from as far as Billinge.
 This was the first lock staircase to be constructed in England.
 A few years later, a second lock staircase, the New Double Lock, was constructed a mile further west on the canal.

 In the next 5 years, the company constructed two extensions beyond the Old Double Lock - a 1.5 miles branch going westwards to Gerard's Bridge, where there were collieries and a pottery, and the half mile Penny Bridge branch following Black Brook to the north.

 In 1762, a 1.5 mile extension was built at the southern end, from Sankey Bridges to a new lock onto the Mersey at Fidlers Ferry (also known as Fiddlers Ferry).
 This bypassed the narrow, winding course of the Sankey Brook below Sankey Bridges, that was only navigable at high tides.